naistangz/Technical_Training/docs/Week2_SQL/sql.md

 SELECT DISTINCT column_name
 FROM table_name;
 ```
-`SELECT DISTINCT` SELECT DISTINCT specifies that the statement is going to be a query that returns unique values in the specified column(s).
+`SELECT DISTINCT` specifies that the statement is going to be a query that returns unique values in the specified column(s).

 **SUM:**
 ```sql